Email: booking@thebettermentsociety.com or text 773-213-1962

 For decades, Jason has had a sharp eye for creative talent—a skill that continues to power The Betterment Society in its fifteenth year.

-That same instinct is now applied to The Betterment Society’s roster: a carefully assembled group of standout writers and designers, selected for both taste, inspiration and dependability.
+That same instinct is now applied to The Betterment Society’s roster: a carefully assembled group of standout writers and designers, selected for both taste, inspiration and reliability.

 He also produced Joe Beshenkovsky’s directorial debut, the feature documentary LaPorte, Indiana, based on his own found-photo book of the same name—a love letter to the Midwest, where he continues to live and raise his daughters.